JerBouma/FinanceToolkit/README.md

 # a Technical example
 ichimoku_cloud = companies.technicals.get_ichimoku_cloud()

+# a Economics example
+unemployment_rates = companies.economics.get_unemployment_rate()
 ````

 Generally, the functions return a DataFrame with a multi-index in which all tickers, in this case Apple and Microsoft, are presented.
-To keep things manageable for this README, I've selected just Apple but in essence it can be any list of tickers (no limit).
+To keep things manageable for this README, I've selected just Apple in most cases but in essence it can be any list of tickers (no limit).
 The filtering is done through using `.loc['AAPL']` and `.xs('AAPL', level=1, axis=1)` based on whether it's fundamental data or historical data respectively.

 ### Obtaining Historical Data